 - Do a simple Google search – Insect damage to corn.
 The results include images that you can match to the damage on your crop.
 Click on a few images and someone will likely list the insect.
 Then just Google its name.

 - Google the Insects description – Black and red bug on kale.
 Boom.
 There is that beautiful harlequin bug.

 - Visit Bugguide.net which is a comprehensive database of insects and arthropods and their guides.

 David Stillwell is an organic gardener, entomologist, writer and student.
-He specializes in hymenoptera – bees, wasps, and ants, and the study of cecidology – Plant galls.
+David specializes in hymenoptera – bees, wasps, and ants, and the study of cecidology – Plant galls.
 He has a fondness for recognizing natural circles and energy webs that exist in nature — those interconnected natural systems such as food webs.
-He is a native of California and an advocate for conservation, locally grown, and farmer’s markets.
+As a native of Californian, David is an advocate for conservation, locally grown, and farmer’s markets.